mikcnt/aml-project/README.md

 * __`utils.py`__:
     > Several functions used both during the training/validation phase and for the visualization GUI.
 * __`visualization.py`__:
     > Script containing the implementation for the Python GUI to visualize a demo of a pre-trained model.
+Specify a `.pth` file as model and select a directory that contains jpg images to colorize black and white versions of the images contained in the directory and to compare them with the ground truth.

 **Notebooks**:
 * __`loss_visualizer.ipynb`__: